jkyl/conv_reverb/conv_reverb/reverb_analysis/README.md

 $ python example.py
 ```

-## Accuracy of the reverb recognition analysis

-In order to test the accuracy of the reverb recognition analysis you can execute <code>test_reverb_analysis.py</code> which has a verbose output and details its process.
+Subsequently run <code>test_reverb_analysis.py</code> which will produce an accuracy rating for the algorithm at recognizing the correct reverb signature of a wet sound.

 ```sh
 $ python test_reverb_analysis.py
 ```

+## Accuracy of the reverb recognition analysis

+In order to test the accuracy of the reverb recognition analysis you can execute <code>test_reverb_analysis.py</code> as instructed above which has a verbose output and details its process.

-In essence, it will check how accurate it is at successfully recognizing the reverb signature for sounds whose reverb was produced by the convolution reverb and for sounds that have a natural reverb signature (i.e. they were played and recorded within a space with reverb).
+In essence, it will check how accurate it is at successfully recognizing the reverb signature for sounds whose reverb was produced by the convolution reverb and for sounds that have a natural reverb signature (i.e. they were played and recorded within a space with reverb). <em>If the correct reverb signature is present within the top three results, it will count that as successful hit.</em>

+The algorithm is more effective at recognizing the reverb if this was produced by the convolution reverb.

+At the moment it outputs an accuracy rating of ..., meaning that ...% of the time it recognizes the correct reverb signature within its top three choices.

+## How it works

+Because this procedure is unique to this project we walk you through an overall view of the reverb analysis algorithm.